Skip to content Go to the menu

 Content type: Page

-Activities and Objectives of the Association Founded in 2006 by a group of students convinced of the fundamental role each and every person plays in society, Ouvre-Tête works every day to empower everyone to shape the future they desire.
-Today, the association brings together people from diverse backgrounds: students from all universities, employees, recipients of income support, volunteers… Far from any dogma, we aim to get minds moving.
+Activities and Objectives of the Association Founded in 2006 by a group of students convinced of the fundamental role each and every person plays in society, Ouvre-Tête is committed to empowering everyone to shape the future they desire.
+Today, the association brings together people from diverse backgrounds: students from all universities, employees, recipients of income support, volunteers… Far from any dogma, we aim to get minds thinking.
 Let information flow, and let reflection take place.
 Opening minds means, above all, enabling people to meet and exchange ideas so that everyone can form their own opinions.
 It means fighting against indifference and resignation.
 To this end, our main areas of action are raising awareness around social and environmental issues.
-We try to approach these issues from different perspectives: scientific, sociological, political, educational… Through practical actions, we also advocate certain values such as empowerment, non-commercial or solidarity-based exchange, and the promotion of agriculture that respects nature…
+We try to approach these issues from different perspectives: scientific, sociological, political, educational… Through practical actions, we also advocate for certain values such as empowerment, non-commercial or solidarity-based exchange, and the promotion of agriculture that respects nature…

 Hello, world